Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 - `Active`/`Disabled` depending on whether or not the filter list subscription is active.
 - Exception: Acceptable Ads filter list can only be deleted and added, this filter list can not be disabled (the filter list toggle is inactive as a result).

-#### List of filter list subscriptions
+#### Filter list title

-- Filter list subsritions are displayed in a grid format.
-Keyboard interations should follow guidelines as specified by [w3 data: Grids for presenting tabular information](https://www.w3.org/TR/2016/WD-wai-aria-practices-1.1-20161214/#dataGrid)
-- Filter List column title: `Filter lists`
+- Column title: `Filter lists`
 - Displays name of the filter list
-- Update column title: `Last updated`
 - Lists are sorted alphabetically when loaded.
 - Move newly added items (from the current session) to the top of the list.

 #### Filter list subscriptions updates

+ - Column title: `Last updated`
  - Date/Time of last filter list update
      - Show `Just now` if less then 5 minutes ago
      - Show `{} minutes ago` if more than 5 minutes ago
      - Show `{} hours ago` if the last update was within the last 24 hours
      - Show `DD MMM YYYY` (eg. 10 Jul 2017) if the update was more than 24 hours ago
      - Show `Updating` while the list is getting updated
      - Show `Download fail` when there is a problem downloading the filter list
+     - All date and time status for filter lists should be updated as filter lists are updated.

 #### Filter list subscriptions settings

- - A Gear Icon that opens the [Edit filter list popup](#markdown-header-edit-filter-list-popup)
+ - A Gear Icon opens the [Edit filter list popup](#markdown-header-edit-filter-list-popup)

 #### Add filter list button

 - Opens [Add filter list popup](#markdown-header-add-filter-list-popup).
 - `+ Add a new filter list`

 #### Update filter lists button

-- Updates all filters lists.
 - `Update all filter lists`
+- Click to button will update all dates and time status for filter lists.

 Edit filter list popup
 ----------------------